nsaje/dotfiles/README.md

 The test suite will be run in your local Chrome browser.

+##### Testing databases

+In the case you are using staging or other database for running Z1 locally running unit tests can become very slow.
+You can provide additional entries in your DATABASES dictionary with prefix 'testing\_'.
+When running tests these configuration entries will have the prefix 'testing\_' removed and will replace existing entries in LOGGING setting.

+And example config for using staging when running with ./manage.py runserver and local database for unit testing.

+DATABASES = {
+	'default': {
+		'ENGINE': 'django.db.backends.postgresql_psycopg2',
+		'NAME': 'dev',
+		'HOST': 'staging-host.com',
+		'USER': 'staging',
+		'PASSWORD': '...',
+		'PORT': 5432
+	},
+	'testing_default': {
+		'ENGINE': 'django.db.backends.postgresql_psycopg2',
+		'NAME': 'z1',
+		'USER': 'z1',
+		'PASSWORD': '...',
+		'PORT': 5440
+	}
+}

 ##### Notes on Amazon Redshift and E2E tests

 Each time when end-to-end tests are run, a new Amazon Redshift database with a random name is created.
 This way each e2e test suite run uses its own Amazon Redshift database.
 How it works: